ElektraInitiative/PermaplanT/doc/decisions/frontend_e2e_testing.md

 ### Gherkin

-Chosing to have the Gherin syntax is adding an extra step to writing tests but with a clear benefit which I will mention later.
+Choosing to have the Gherkin syntax is adding an extra step to writing tests but with a clear benefit which I will mention later.
-Furthermore the Gherkin syntax can be reusued with other frameworks if Playwright and Python want to be replaced.
+Furthermore the Gherkin syntax can be reused with other frameworks if Playwright and Python want to be replaced.

 ### BDD